brogrammer232/Crafting-an-OS-Notes-and-Insights/README.md

 Welcome to **Crafting an OS**, a living collection of notes, explanations, and examples from my journey into operating system development.
 I’m not following a rigid curriculum or dumping everything at once.
 These notes grow as I grow.
 Every page here reflects something I’ve learned, implemented, debugged (and probably broken at least once).

 This repository is built for **all**, **beginners** who are curious about low-level magic, and **experienced developers** looking for clear and practical insights.
+Everything is written to be clear, practical, and beginner-accessible.

 ---